 The dosing schedule is as follows:

+one infusion every six months, assuming no adverse reactions.
 Each infusion is provided in a clinical setting such as a hospital or infusion centre, under medical supervision.

 Bear the following in mind in preparation for your Ocrevus Infusion appointment: